 And it’s amazing from the get-go.
 Starting in Foresthill, where there are ample places to park your car, you make your way to Mosquito Ridge Road and go.
 If cycling is a metaphor for life, you’re on Easy Street for the first seven miles or so — yes, it’s almost all downhill!

 Get six months of free digital access to The Sacramento Bee

 You sweep left.
 You sweep right.
 The seemingly endless curves on the two-lane road are gradual and easy to handle for all levels of cyclists.
 The slope of the road is about a 5-percent grade, meaning you’ll likely get in the low 30 mph range without pedaling.
 Five percent is considered moderate.
 Ten percent is when it starts to get steep.

 Of course, after a couple of miles of this high-speed coasting, reality just might set in and you’ll soon think, “This is awesome, but I’ll have to go back up this hefty ridge on the way back.”

 If you’re up for it and you’re physically fit, there will be plenty more descending and climbing before you turn back and head for your car.

-Welcome to Mosquito Ridge Road, which I have long considered the best route for cyclists in all of Northern California.
-That’s really saying something, for we live in a region with miles upon miles of wonderful bike riding routes.
-This may be the greatest of them all.
+Welcome to Mosquito Ridge Road, which I have long considered the best route for cyclists in all of Northern California — a region with miles upon miles of wonderful bike riding routes.

 Here’s why.
 The quality of the pavement is excellent.
 The grade of the hills is steady and moderately steep.
 Those hills go on and on, which makes for great climbing and descending practice.
 There are no driveways or crossroads where cars can pop out of nowhere.
 And speaking of nowhere, that’s pretty much where this amazing road goes — deep into the Tahoe National Forest and away from civilization.
 That means there are very few cars.